 When my wife was pregnant with our children, she would have unusual foods cravings as most expecting mothers do.
-She did not crave hot sauces, but some pregnant women may have a desire for the unique flavors and added spiciness that a hot sauce offers.
+She did not crave hot sauce or spicy food, but some pregnant women may have a desire for the unique flavors and added spiciness that a hot sauce offers.
 While pregnancy may interrupt your regular eating habits the craving and consumption of hot sauce will not affect your unborn child.

 Pregnant women are prone to heartburn so avoiding spicy hot sauces may be necessary.
 Your stomach becomes restricted the further along the pregnancy you are and so the acids have nowhere to go but up.
 WebMD states to avoid spicy foods due to the possibility that it will cause some indigestion and discomfort, but they also state that there will be no harm to the baby.
 This discomfort is not transferred to unborn child.
 (2020, babymed.com)

-Keeping track of the foods you consume are a great way to avoid some of the misconceptions about what causes heartburn says Lauren B. Gerson, MD from Stanford University.
+Keeping track of the foods you consume is a great way to avoid some of the misconceptions about what causes heartburn says Lauren B. Gerson, MD from Stanford University.
 While this may seem obvious if you usually consume hot sauce you may not consider how it reacts to your body during pregnancy.
+Craving buffalo sauce?…It’s safe to eat during pregnancy too…read more.

-A continuation of the article from Peter Jaret comments that writing down the specific things you are consuming is a great way to track what exactly may be causing the heartburn.
-Also eating these foods in smaller quantities will help as well.
+A continuation of the article from Peter Jaret written for WebMD.com comments that writing down the specific things you are consuming is a great way to track what exactly may be causing the heartburn.
+Also eating these foods in smaller quantities will help as well because foods in general can digest slower during pregnancy and can be the cause of heartburn.
 To further break down this suggestion from Jaret…what exactly is in these sauces?

 What is in these hot sauces?

-A traditional hot sauce has very few ingredients to include hot peppers, vinegar and other spices such as garlic.
-Know the ingredients of the hot sauce you are consuming (always read the label) and consult your doctor as well.
+A traditional hot sauce has very few ingredients to include aged hot peppers, vinegar and other spices such as garlic or salt.
+Know the ingredients of the hot sauce you are consuming (always read the label) and consult your doctor as well before you start consuming hot sauces during pregnancy.
+Believe it or not a traditional or classic hot sauce can be a healthy condiment decision whether you are pregnant or not.
+Check out Is Hot Sauce Healthy? for more information on the positive affects hot sauce has on the human body.

-Some gourmet or artisan sauces are gaining popularity and can contain unusual ingredients making the sauce high in calories.
+Some gourmet or artisan sauces are gaining popularity and can contain unusual ingredients making the sauce high in calories, full of sugars, loaded with fats or other ingredients that may cause heartburn.
 These sauces can contain exotic sugars or even butter combined with other ingredients that may otherwise be unhealthy.
 A buffalo style chicken wing sauce can often contain butter or a butter substance.
+However, eat butter, especially in the minimal amounts found in a Buffalo sauce is still safe to consume according to Vaya.com.

-Popular in the hot sauce trend is the additional of apple cider vinegar to accentuate the health benefits they provide.
+Popular in the hot sauce trend is the additional of apple cider vinegar or other types of vinegar to accentuate the flavor or health benefits they provide.
 Almost half of the contents of a traditional hot sauce may be vinegar.
 Although the pregnant body may only be consuming these sauces in small doses (or maybe not), there are still benefits the body will receive from vinegar while pregnant.
+Studies made by OVUM show that although apple cider vinegar has heath benefits if it is a pasteurized and not unpasteurized vinegar type being consumed during pregnancy.

 Parenting.firstcry.com also states not to overdue the intake of hot sauces and consume everything in moderation.
 That is a good mantra to live by, pregnant or not.
 It is difficult for me to eat a large amount of hot sauce in one sitting and I don’t put it on every meal I eat to begin with.
 If you regularly eat hot sauce and have done so throughout your pregnancy, than the child in the womb will be consuming as well.